AJDStudios/Resume/README.txt

  - first block was the nav bar (without links) made with Html, CSS and Javascript for the original "hamburger" - now replaced this with a FaIcon mostly for the sake of simplicity.
  - second block was actually the top block (I moved this back below the navbar) - animated splash with my name and job aspired to.
  - Third block was the about section.
 Originally, I planned to add an easter-egg to the image on this page, I will look into this when everything is functional.
- - added a dark/light mode toggle (later broke this on transition) using javascript.
+ - added a dark/light mode toggle (later broke this on transition, haven't assigned time to fix it since) using javascript.
  - added the relevant needed templates, need to change the routing of "/" on the live version - seems to me I need to buy a domain to make this work, I might be wrong, but as a result, this is no longer a priority.
  - animated the portfolio head - this typewriter effect was created four different ways, each time it worked.
 Javascript, python (2 variants) and now JSX.
  - laid the groundwork for a couple easter eggs - only found if you check the code or try fairly basic functionality. (this was removed again on the transition to react, I haven't decided whether or not to add these again.)
  - imported some portfolio pieces as statics.
 Over time these were almost all converted to webP and webM format.